Theorizing “Algorithmic Sabotage”

 “To criticize and deconstruct complex artifacts such as AI monopolies, first we should engage in the meticulous work of deconnectionism, undoing—step by step, file by file, dataset by dataset, piece of metadata by piece of metadata, correlation by correlation, pattern by pattern—the social and economic fabric that constitutes them in origin1.”

-The following document has been produced through a process of collective authorship.
-A copy of the entire text is available for consultation on a Riseup Pad (a browser-based collaborative text editor that enables the online creation and editing of documents based on Etherpad), via the following link: https://pad.riseup.net/p/tkuH3DkO3zCUR2WXICJX-keep.
-Readers are encouraged to contribute freely to the content.
+An ongoing, editable version of the text titled Theorizing “Algorithmic Sabotage” is available on a Riseup Pad—a browser-based collaborative text editor that enables the online creation and editing of documents based on Etherpad.
+The text can be accessed via the following link: https://pad.riseup.net/p/tkuH3DkO3zCUR2WXICJX-keep.

 “Algorithmic Sabotage” articulates a collective approach to challenging the ideology of “algorithms everywhere”, in particular by shifting the focus from statistical inference to mutual care.